 Wool rugs come in many different colors and styles, and while they are made entirely of natural materials, they can still run into color issues.
 Of course, each rug is unique, and colors can be affected by the dye used, the rug’s construction, and the process through which the rug was made.

 Fortunately, if you run into color issues on your wool rug, they are usually easy to fix as long as you can identify the type of color issue you have.
+Rug fixing is a service we provide to ensure that your rug looks and feels its best for years to come.

 Colors of Wool Rugs